sripathikrishnan/redis-rdb-tools/README.md

 Note that the memory usage is approximate.
 In general, the actual memory used will be slightly higher than what is reported.

 You can filter the report on keys or database number or data type.

+The memory report should help you detect memory leaks caused by your application logic.
+It will also help you optimize Redis memory usage.

 ## Comparing RDB files ##